jmart394/BIOE400SVBA/UserInterface_SVBA/README2.md

 5. Access the web interface by clicking on link in VScode terminal to control the printer, with options to start, pause, cancel, and home the printer.

 Notes:
-- Number 1 issue that arrises is printer will disconnect and therfore the website will seem to not be working.
-If commands are not working on website, check to see if printer is properly connected
+- Number 1 issue that arises is printer will disconnect and therefore the website will seem to not be working.
+If commands are not working on website, check to see if printer is properly connected.